xxDarkForestxx/professional-resume-html/README.md

-This résumé is used for applications in:
+This resume is used for applications in: